FloBroderick/pmm-home-test/README.md

 ![Final dashboard](img/dashboard.png?raw=true)

 Now play with the widgets, filter here and there and come up with a good story on how you found great spots for new restaurants.
+Once this is complete, please email a link to your dashboard and your blog post document to justyna@carto.com so we can evaluate your work.
+Happy mapping and writing!